LLNL/RAJA/docs/sphinx/user_guide/tutorial/indexset_segments.rst

 Any integral type can be given as the template parameter.

-.. note:: When using a RAJA range segment, no loop iterations will be run when:
+.. note:: When using a RAJA range segment, no loop iterations will be run when
-            * begin >= end
+          begin >= end.

 TypedRangeStrideSegment
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A ``RAJA::TypedRangeStrideSegment`` defines a range with a constant stride, including negative stride values.
+A ``RAJA::TypedRangeStrideSegment`` defines a range with a constant stride, including negative stride values if needed.
 This is illustrated in the figure below.

 .. figure:: ../figures/RangeStrideSegment.png